openstack/ironic/doc/source/drivers/ilo.rst

  ironic node-update <node-uuid> add properties/capabilities='secure_boot:true'

-Alternatively use `Hardware Inspection`_ to populate the secure boot capability.
+Alternatively see `Hardware Inspection Support`_ to know how to automatically populate the secure boot capability.

 Nodes having ``secure_boot`` set to ``true`` may be requested by adding an ``extra_spec`` to the nova flavor::